manifold-systems/manifold/docs/faq.md

 ## Getting Help

 #### Q: Where can I find help?
+**Report A Bug**
-We use github issues to communicate with Manifold users regarding questions, comments, and issues.
-If you have something to say, don't be shy, please go [here](https://github.com/manifold-systems/manifold/issues), click the `New Issue` button and let us know what's up.
+We use github issues to track bugs, features, and other requests.
+Please (pretty please with sugar on top) if you discover a bug, have a feature request, or an idea go [here](https://github.com/manifold-systems/manifold/issues) and let us know.
 We'll respond within 24 hours and work in the Pacific Time Zone.

+**Discussion**
+If you have something to say beyond issue tracking, start a [discussion](https://gitter.im/manifold-systems/community) or checkout other discussions, don't be shy.

+**Private E-mail**
-If your question or issue is more pressing, please send an email to [info@manifold.systems](mailto:info@manifold.systems).
+If your question or issue is more pressing or confidential, don't hesitate to send an email to [info@manifold.systems](mailto:info@manifold.systems).
 We'll respond ASAP.

 #### Q: I've read the docs page.
 Can I learn more about Manifold elsewhere?

 Links to recently published Manifold articles are available on the [Articles](http://manifold.systems/articles/articles.html) page.
 There is always another article on the way, check back for more.

-Of course if you have questions or comments, please add them [here](https://github.com/manifold-systems/manifold/issues).

 ## Troubleshooting